acegoal07/discordjs-pagination/wrapper/readme.md

    .paginate()
 ```
 ## How to use addons
-Just add these settings before the paginate function to enable the addons
+Just add these methods before the paginate method to enable the addons
 ```js
 .setTimeout(set time)
 .setAuthorIndependent()